-User: A user is a Local or Domain windows account with access to an ETCETERA module as configured by an administrator using AUTH.
+User: A user is a Local or Domain windows account with access to an ETCETERA (ETC) module as configured by an administrator using AUTH.
 Add a user to AUTH first and then assign them to one or more AUTH groups to determine their permissions for different modules.
 AUTH supports two types of user accounts:

 - Windows Authentication– Import the user’s existing Microsoft Windows account information and AUTH automatically authenticates the user using the associated Microsoft Windows account login information.